wguDataNinja/fb_categorize_posts/readme.md

 ## Categorization

 We used **ChatGPT 4o-mini** to classify posts into broad themes.
-Each classification includes a confidence score and, in full view, the model’s rationale.
+Each classification includes a confidence score and the model’s rationale.
 The total cost to classify all 217 posts was about **$0.01**.

 ---